internship-dei/Project-Y/README.md

 The intent of look up file is to eventually tag the Topics identified for each URL back to them via the *topics -> scraped file -> URLs linkage

 The web scraper that you create might be required to run on your own system / or may work on colab .
 Depends on the time taken for response from these sites , file storage capacity on a google drive (tied to a colab) or eventually saving scraped files on your local systems.
+Not all web page link will work via scraping , so try to identify metrics around :

+* No of web page hits
+* Sucess Hit Ratio

 #### Component 2 - Topic Model